mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-  - Development Deep Learning model for single tree species classification using Orthophotos and LiDAR
+  - Developed Deep Learning model for single tree species classification using orthophotos and LiDAR.
-  - Estimation of the thinning volume using remote sensing for the entire country of Finland
+  - Estimated thinning volume using remote sensing for the entire country of Finland.
-  - Spatial analysis of large scale remote sensing data and field measurements ]
+  - Conducted spatial analysis of large-scale remote sensing data and field measurements.
+]